CSVADWinter25/.github/profile/README.md

 # MAT 236 Computational Systems for Visual Art and Design
 This is an organization for the Winter '25 class on computational systems for visual art and design. </br>
-These materials are derived from Professor Jennifer Jacobs' Fall '23 course.
+Course design derived from materials prepared by Professor Jennifer Jacobs for MAT 236.

 ## Getting Started
 1. Once you receive an invite, create a new repository on this GitHub organization.
 Use your first name (no spaces) as the repository name.
 Do not initialize a README, add a gitignore, or a license.